MillenniumMachines/millenniummachines.github.io/docs/milo/faq.md

 Do not use permanent or semi-permanent threadlockers, or red colour threadlockers unless it is specifically marked as medium strength.

 When using threadlock, you must remember that the chemicals in many threadlocking compounds are not plastic-safe, and can cause stress-cracking of 3D printed thermoplastics on contact.
-You should use threadlock conservatively, to minimize the chances of pushing extra threadlock out of the thread and onto any 3D printed parts.
+You should use threadlock conservatively, to minimise the chances of pushing extra threadlock out of the thread and onto any 3D printed parts.

 Remember, **A DAB IS FINE**.
 You're not trying to glue the thread forever, just tacking it in one spot so it can't rotate free under vibration.